 Buy targeted traffic and get linked

-- Buy traffic through keyword targeting and advertise on Google Adwords.
+- Buy traffic through keyword targeting and advertise on Google Ads.

-- Buy advertising space on websites which are in your niche or are relevant to your website.
+- Buy advertising space on websites that are in your niche or are relevant to your website.

-- If you are paying for links, it is advisable to use nofollow links.
-Sponsored listings without nofollow are likely to penalize both the linker and the one linking.
+- If you are paying for links, it is advisable to use rel=nofollow or rel=sponsored links.
+Sponsored listings without rel=nofollow or rel=sponsored are likely to penalize both the linker and the one linking.

-- Sponsor adverts in newsletters on websites which your target demographic visits
+- Sponsor adverts in newsletters on websites that your target demographic visits.

 Just a few left - we're soon done